What Are Hospital Billing Services?

 | DRG Validation | Concurrent pre-submission DRG review with grouper software validation | Retrospective audits catching errors after denials occur | Random DRG audits on a sample basis |

-| Chargemaster Management | Annual comprehensive audit with quarterly revenue code updates | Updated only during annual budget cycle, often with carryover errors | Basic annual review focused on CPT code updates only |
+| Chargemaster Management | Annual audit with quarterly revenue code updates | Updated only during annual budget cycle, often with carryover errors | Basic annual review focused on CPT code updates only |

 | Contract Underpayment Detection | Automated payment-to-contract comparison on every remittance | Spot-check approach missing systematic underpayments | Periodic contract compliance audits, typically annual |

-| Outpatient APC Billing | Status indicator and packaging rule expertise with APC-level payment validation | Basic outpatient billing without APC-specific optimization | Standard outpatient billing with limited packaging expertise |
+| Outpatient APC Billing | Status indicator and packaging rule expertise with APC-level payment validation | Basic outpatient billing without APC-specific tuning | Standard outpatient billing with limited packaging expertise |

 | Price Transparency Compliance | Full compliance support including machine-readable files and shoppable services display | Compliance attempt but often incomplete or non-compliant formatting | Basic compliance support without ongoing maintenance |